Geoffrey Berman: 2020 ouster

-Senate Minority Leader Chuck Schumer of New York stated that the firing "reeks of potential corruption of the legal process."
-Schumer said from the Senate floor, "But for Mr. Berman’s principled stand, the White House and the DOJ would have subverted the chain of succession at the SDNY to install a pliant U.S. Attorney from New Jersey in Mr. Berman’s place.
-Thankfully, due to Mr. Berman’s courage that plan was thwarted".
-On June 20, 2020, House Judiciary Committee chair Jerry Nadler announced that the committee would "immediately open an investigation into this incident, as part of our broader investigation into Barr’s unacceptable politicization of the Department of Justice" and invited Berman to join two whistleblowers at an upcoming hearing about "a larger, ongoing, and wholly unacceptable pattern of conduct."
-Speaker of the House Nancy Pelosi said that Berman's firing “cannot be explained by cause and instead suggests base and improper motives. ...
-Judiciary Chairman Nadler’s renewed call for Barr to testify before the House Judiciary Committee and the Committee’s decision to open an immediate investigation into this incident are justified and urgently needed."
+Senate Minority Leader Chuck Schumer of New York said the firing "reeks of potential corruption of the legal process".
+Schumer said on the Senate floor, "But for Mr. Berman’s principled stand, the White House and the DOJ would have subverted the chain of succession at the SDNY to install a pliant U.S. Attorney from New Jersey in Mr. Berman's place.
+Thankfully, due to Mr. Berman's courage that plan was thwarted".
+On June 20, 2020, House Judiciary Committee chair Jerry Nadler announced that the committee would "immediately open an investigation into this incident, as part of our broader investigation into Barr's unacceptable politicization of the Department of Justice" and invited Berman to join two whistleblowers at an upcoming hearing about "a larger, ongoing, and wholly unacceptable pattern of conduct".
+Speaker of the House Nancy Pelosi said that Berman's firing "cannot be explained by cause and instead suggests base and improper motives. ...
+Judiciary Chairman Nadler's renewed call for Barr to testify before the House Judiciary Committee and the Committee's decision to open an immediate investigation into this incident are justified and urgently needed".

 On July 9, Berman testified before a closed session of the House Judiciary Committee.
-After his testimony was released, Representative Adam Schiff said that "Berman’s act of defiance" was a story "of great heroism".
+After his testimony was released, Representative Adam Schiff said, "Berman's act of defiance" was a story "of great heroism".